A Few Most Peculiar Places

 However, the antiquated mountings, borderline scary dioramas of prey animals, and dimmed lighting made us feel like we walked through a horror of offenses.
 Understand that the museum acquired many of its animal specimens years and years ago.
 The outdated and timeworn samples were vivid reminders of how far taxidermy has developed in the last century.

 The Gallery of Bones consisted of 328 skeletons and skulls.
 It was a two-story room containing some pretty impressive displays.
 The weird part was the red-curtained spinning stage presenting several giant animal skeletons.
-Essentially it was a merry-go-round of death, with a blacked-out room behind it to highlight each skeleton; eerie as hell.
-We were the only ones in the gallery at the time, so that a full room may lend a different experience.
+It was a merry-go-round of death, with a blacked-out room behind it to highlight each skeleton, eerie as hell.
+We were the only ones in the gallery then, so a full room may offer a different experience.

 Merry-Go-Round of Skeletons.